JackTheMico/dotfiles/README.md

 ## [rclone](https://github.com/rclone/rclone)
 "rsync for cloud storage"

+With rclone you can synchronize files from cloud storage like:
-Google Drive, S3, Dropbox, Backblaze B2, One Drive, Swift, Hubic, Wasabi, Google Cloud Storage, Yandex Files.
+Google Drive, S3, Dropbox, Backblaze B2, One Drive, Swift, Hubic, Wasabi, Google Cloud Storage, Yandex Files to local disk storage.